ccao-data/data-architecture/dbt/models/default/columns.md

 - `134.6 - OTHER GARAGE CARPORT BARNS`
 - `134.7 - OTHER GARAGE CARPORT BARNS`
 - `134.8 - OTHER GARAGE CARPORT BARNS`
-- `135 - OTHER-MINOR NEW CONSTRUCTION`
+- `135 - OTHER - MINOR NEW CONSTRUCTION`
-- `135.1 - OTHER-MINOR NEW CONSTRUCTION - lawn sprinkler systems`
+- `135.1 - OTHER - MINOR NEW CONSTRUCTION - lawn sprinkler systems`
-- `135.2 - OTHER-MINOR NEW CONSTRUCTION - septic systems`
+- `135.2 - OTHER - MINOR NEW CONSTRUCTION - septic systems`
-- `135.3 - OTHER-MINOR NEW CONSTRUCTION - sewer system`
+- `135.3 - OTHER - MINOR NEW CONSTRUCTION - sewer system`
-- `135.4 - OTHER-MINOR NEW CONSTRUCTION - retaining walls`
+- `135.4 - OTHER - MINOR NEW CONSTRUCTION - retaining walls`
-- `135.5 - OTHER-MINOR NEW CONSTRUCTION - handicap ramps`
+- `135.5 - OTHER - MINOR NEW CONSTRUCTION - handicap ramps`
-- `135.6 - OTHER-MINOR NEW CONSTRUCTION - canopies`
+- `135.6 - OTHER - MINOR NEW CONSTRUCTION - canopies`
-- `135.7 - OTHER-MINOR NEW CONSTRUCTION - water taps`
+- `135.7 - OTHER - MINOR NEW CONSTRUCTION - water taps`
 - `151 - BASEMENT ROOM - REC ROOM`
 - `151.1 - BASEMENT ROOM - REC ROOM - Basement area being converted from unfinished to finished (including new bathrooms in the basement area)`
 - `151.2 - BASEMENT ROOM - REC ROOM - Basement finished area being remodeled`